BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ### Protocol Custom Variables ###

-Returns a list of custom variables appropriate for the protocol and project:
+Returns a list of custom variables (array of objects) appropriate for the protocol and project:

 > /api/mobile/protocolCustomVars?lang=EN&projectId=1047&protocolId=95